Bin-Huang/NodeSpider/README.md

 When there aren't more task in the queue, the event "empty" will be emitted.

 ## "queueTask"
-When add a new task to the queue, the event "queueTask" will be emitted with a parameter `taskObject`.
+When add a new task to the queue, the event "queueTask" will be emitted and parameter `taskObject` will be passed to callback.

 ## "vacant"
 When the queue is empty and all tasks has been done, the event "vacant" will be emitted.